hphelion/documentation/commercial/GA1/commerical.services-logging-overview.md

 ## Installation ## {#install}

-Centralized Logging is automatically installed in the undercloud as part of the Helion OpenStack installation process.
+The Centralized Logging feature is automatically installed in the undercloud as part of the HP Helion OpenStack installation.

 No specific configuration is required to use Centralized Logging.
 However, you can tune or configure the individual components as needed for your environment.
 Tuning and configuring these components is outside the scope of this document.